StoneT2000/BattleHack20-Tournament-Runner/README.md

 This will run 16 examplefuncsplayer against themselves in a trueskill tournament with 4 matches running simutaneously.
 Replays are automatically stored in the `replays/` folder.

-To run with other bots, read through `run.ts` for instructions.
+To run with other bots and configure match options and running options, read through `run.ts` for instructions.